ApiLogicServer/Docs/docs/Sample-Genai.md

 &nbsp;

-## Restart if AI Fails
+## Explore Deployment, for Collaboration

+One of the best ways to de-risk projects is to verify the sponsors are in sync with what is happening.
+This is best addressed with *working software*, which often occurs project.
+Issues here can result in considerable rework... and frustrations.

+GenAI Automation produces *working software, **now***, so you can find misunderstanding before investing serious effort ("fail fast").
+To expose the working software, it's often desirable to deploy to the cloud.

+API Logic Server creates the `devops` directory, which scripts to containerize your project, and deploy it to Azure.
+For more information, see [DevOps Automation](DevOps-Automation.md).

+## Appendices

+&nbsp;

+### GenAI Restart Procedures

-AI results are not consistent, so the model file may need corrections.
+AI results are not consistent, so the created model file may need corrections.
 You can find it at `system/genai/temp/model.py`.
 You can correct the model file, and then run:

 ```bash
 als create --project-name=genai_demo --from-model=system/genai/temp/model.py --db-url=sqlite